e-travel/cloudwatchlogsbeat/README.md

 per-stream basis.
 This way, the beat knows what is the last event that was harvested per stream and can resume its operation once restarted.

-The beat if fully concurrent in terms of the monitored log groups and streams and makes use of AWS SDK's exponential back-off retry policy for all its requests to the AWS APIs.
+The beat is fully concurrent in terms of the monitored log groups and streams and makes use of AWS SDK's exponential back-off retry policy for all its requests to the AWS APIs.
 However, the beat's operation is subject to AWS limitations and throttling policies which are